Flutter ARB file (.arb)

 Special chars

-In rare situations, during the localization process, you may need to treat special characters such as { and } as regular text.
-This largely depends on the localization tool being used.
-When using the gen-l10n tool, you need to enclose the relevant section of the message in single quotes and enable the escaping mechanism.
+In certain situations during the localization process, you may need to treat special characters, such as { and }, as regular text.
+The method to achieve this largely depends on the localization tool being used.
+For instance, if you are using the gen-l10n tool, you should enclose the relevant section of the message in single quotes and enable the escaping mechanism by setting use-escaping to true in your l10n.yaml file.

 Note that other tools may not support this functionality or they might require a different approach.